What is a Debt Relief Order (DRO) and how do they work?

 • Your assets are worth less than £2,000

-It’s worth bearing in mind that while your possessions can’t be worth more than £2,000, you can own a personal domestic vehicle that’s worth under £2,000 on top of that.
+It’s worth bearing in mind that while your possessions can’t be worth more than £2,000, you can own a personal domestic vehicle worth the amount specified above on top of that.

-There are a few things that stop you from being able to apply for a DRO.
-You also won’t be able to apply for a DRO if:
+There are also a few things that stop you from being able to apply for a DRO and you won’t be eligible if:

 • You’ve had a Debt Relief Order in the last 6 years